 You must complete two fields in the work plan table: activity and activity selection rationale.

-For the activity field, select from the list of activity options for each focus area, or write in your own after selecting "other."
+- Activity Field: Select from the list of activity options for each focus area, or write in your own after selecting "other."
 You must select or write in at least two activities-and no more than five-per focus area.
-You may access the activity lists outside of EHBs in Appendix A: Example Uses of Funding.

-In the activity selection rationale field, you will describe how each selected activity addresses an unmet need or barrier to achieving the PCHP objectives that is specific to your service area and/or health center.
+See Appendix A: Example Uses of Funding for a complete list. - Activity Selection Rationale Field: Describe how each selected activity addresses an unmet need or barrier to achieving the PCHP objectives that is specific to your service area and/or health center.
 This rationale will provide critical information for reviewers as they assess your proposed project.
 Using a generic rationale throughout the work plan may negatively affect your review score.
 Information included in your work plan should be consistent with the information in other application components (e.g., Budget Narrative).